Skip to main content

 • For special rules governing trotlines, see “Trotlines, Set-hooks and Jug-hooks” (Nongame Fish Regulations).

-• American and hickory shad may be taken with bow nets from March 1 through April 30 in those counties and waters with open seasons for the use of bow nets (see Nongame Fish Regulations) and are subject to daily creel limits (see Warmwater Game Fish Regulations).
+• American and hickory shad may be taken with bow nets from March 1 through April 30 in those counties and waters with open seasons for the use of bow nets (see “Seasons and Waters” Nongame Fish Regulations) and are subject to daily creel limits (see Warmwater Game Fish Regulations).

-• In the inland waters of the Roanoke River upstream of the U.S. 258 bridge, only a single barbless circle hook when fishing with live or natural bait or other tackle with a single barbless hook may be used from April 1 to June 30.
+• In the inland waters of the Roanoke River upstream of the U.S. 258 bridge, only a single barbless circle hook may be used when fishing with live or natural bait, and only a single barbless hook may be used with other tackle from April 1 to June 30.
 “Barbless” means that the hook either does not have a barb or that the barb is bent down.
 Tandem rigs are prohibited.

 • White perch may be taken when captured in a cast net being used to collect nongame fishes in all impounded waters west of I-95 and in the Tar River Reservoir (Nash Co.) except in waters in and west of Haywood, Buncombe and Rutherford counties where it is unlawful to possess, transport or release live white perch.